foobarflies/pianette/README.md

 # Virtual & GPIO Game Console Controller

-A graphical emulator of a Game Pad Controller that asynchronously listens to GPIO `EDGE_RISING` inputs from sensors and sends Serial commands to an `ATMEGA328P` acting as a fake SPI Slave for the Console.
+A command-line emulator of a Game Pad Controller that asynchronously listens to GPIO `EDGE_RISING` inputs from sensors and sends Serial commands to an `ATMEGA328P` acting as a fake SPI Slave for the Console.

 _Written in Python 3._